 The Wen Generator is a Game Changer

 Why?
-Well, the 2000 watt Wen is priced just as aggressively as the Predator (if not moreso as it is WELL under $500.), but it is also about 10 pounds LIGHTER than the Predator!
-Yep, at about 38 pounds for the Wen, a price well under $500. and strong reviews, I decided it was time to “pull the trigger” and get one.
+Well, the 2000 watt Wen is priced just as aggressively as the Predator (if not more so as it is about $500.), but it is also about 10 pounds LIGHTER than the Predator!
+Yep, at about 39 pounds for the Wen, a price well under $500. and strong reviews, I decided it was time to “pull the trigger” and get one.

 Before you ask… YES, it can be paralleled with another Wen to generate enough power to run the A/C in your camper.
+The parallel kit costs about 64.00.
 For me, I’m happy to know I have a reliable source of power to charge my batteries, run my slides in/out, and operate my landing gear, regardless of the weather conditions!

 Additional benefits I discovered while using my new Wen include…